banuayozturk/day-planner/README.md

 In this project I worked on a day-planner which I can save daily events in time-blocks.
 User can detect upcoming, past and present events easily because time-blocks are color-coded.
 Also current day and current hour is displayed at the top of the calender.

 With this project, I aimed to learn and apply Jquery  and Bootstrap.
-I might say that advantages of third part apis has been an impressive experience.
+I might say that experiencing the advantages of the third part apis have been educative.

 ## Screenshot